-57. Returning to Colombia is simply not an option for Mr. XXXX and his partner Joshua Konegni.
+- 43. Returning to Colombia is simply not an option for Mr. XXXX and his partner.
 As noted, Colombia is one of the two most homophobic countries in Latin America.
-Mr. XXXX is in a legal domestic partnership with Mr. Konegni.
-There is no way that Mr. XXXX and Mr. Konegni could live together in Colombia.
+Mr. XXXX is legally married to his longtime partner, Dr. Bradley D. McAuliff.
+There is no way that Mr. XXXX and Dr. McAuliff could live together in Colombia.
 Indeed, there is no way that they could even be seen in public holding hands or showing affection for each other.
-The repercussions for both would be disastrous.
+The repercussions for both would be disastrous. - ${\bf 44.}$ Mr. XXXX' own statement on the dangers of returning is extremely accurate.